lkarper/dog-date-api/README.md

 A DELETE request sent to this endpoint will delete the pack member with the entry id equal to the "entry_id" parameter.

 #### /user-dogs (GET) (authorization required)
-A GET request sent to this endpoint will return the dog profile information for all dogs linked to the user whose info is contained within the bearer token appended to the request's 'Authorization' header.
+A GET request sent to this endpoint will return the dog profile information for all dogs linked to the user whose info is contained within the bearer token appended to the request's "Authorization" header.

 ### Howls (/howls)